jeremylynch83/drjeremylynch/_combined_master.md

 ## What are the benefits?

-Clipping is an established therapy with a good chance of protecting the aneurysm.
+Clipping is an established therapy with an excellent chance of protecting the aneurysm.

 ## What are the risks?

-Recovery is usually longer than with endovascular treatment.
 Risks include:

 * **Stroke** in 5–15% of cases, which may cause weakness, speech or vision problems.
+* Swelling around the brain at the site of the surgery can cause symptoms which are usually temporary.
 * About **1% risk of severe brain injury or death**.
 * Rarely, **Seizures** (epilepsy) or **infection** of the bone flap site.
 * **Temporary discomfort**: Swelling and bruising of the face, sometimes causing the eyes to close for a few days; headaches; a feeling that the **bone flap** (the piece of skull replaced after surgery) moves – this is not dangerous and heals over time; and difficulty chewing or opening the mouth due to muscle healing, which usually resolves within six months.
+* Recovery is usually longer than with endovascular treatment.
+On average patients are in hospital about a week after treatment of unruptured aneurysms, although times may be more or less in individual cases.

 ## Can aneurysms recur after clipping?

-Yes, although uncommon.
-No treatment is 100% effective.
-In the ISAT trial, 6% of clipped aneurysms were incompletely occluded.
+Yes, although this is rare, however no treatment is 100% effective.
+In the ISAT trial, 6% of clipped aneurysms were incompletely occluded follow-up.
 If this occurs, further treatment may be needed.

 ## Can aneurysms bleed after clipping?